mission-liao/dingo/README.md

 // asynchronous waiting
 err = result.Then() // only error when you don't set any handler
 ```
+or using the fancy golang channel helper: [channels](https://github.com/eapache/channels)

 ###Dingo @Home, or Anywhere
 > A Distributed Task Framework with Local Mode